 So what do I do?
 And what are you going to do?
 (She was so full of empathy.
 It was rubbing off on me.)

 “I will meditate, as I always do,” Gabriella said.
 “There are many ways.
-You could imagine a bright star burning in your chest.
-Or you could imagine yourself being swept apart by the wind.
+You could visualize a bright star burning in your chest.
 Some people sing or chant.
 I imagine myself as large as the moon, orbiting the earth—”

 A chord played through the PA and the cabin rustled to life.
 Many passengers stood and reached into overhead bins.
-Out came: books, beads, totems, amulets, crystals, gongs, chimes, and at least one flute.
+Out came: books, beads, totems, amulets, crystals, chimes, and at least one full-sized gong.

 Gabriella glanced up, then back to me.
 Her face was so sad.
 I wanted to tell her it was okay: I was bound to die on a strange spiritual airline at some point.
 It might as well be now.